filter

 , <=

 ) select documents satisfying a comparison.
-Comparison operators only apply only to numerical values.
+Comparison operators apply to both numerical and string values.

 The expression below returns all documents with a user rating above 85: